qiskit-community/qiskit-experiments/docs/paper/paper.md

 Conceptual framework of Qiskit Experiments.
 The circuits are run as jobs on the quantum backends.
 If an experiment exceeds the maximum circuit limit per job it is broken down in multiple jobs.
-The raw data, figures and analysis results are contained in the `ExperimentData` class.
+The raw data, figures, and analysis results are contained in the `ExperimentData` class.
 \label{fig:framework}](framework.pdf){ width=50% }

 # Example usage